jadecobra/python_tdd_exercises/source/make_tdd/make_tdd_manually/index.rst

   - ``self.assertFalse(True)``: the line of code that caused :ref:`AssertionError<what causes AssertionError?>`
   - ``~~~~~~~~~~~~~~~~^^^^^^``: points to the part of the line above, that Python_ thinks caused the :ref:`error<errors>`
   - ``File ".../magic/tests/test_magic.py", line 7, in test_failure``: the line number of the code that caused the :ref:`error<errors>` and the location of the file where it is
-  - ``Traceback (most recent call last):``: all the information shown after this line that is indented to the right shows the calls that led to the failure, this is why I like to read it from the bottom up
+  - ``Traceback (most recent call last):``: all the information shown after this line that is indented to the right shows the calls that led to the failure.
+The last line is usually the most important one that points to what caused the failure, this is why I like to read it from the bottom up
   - ``FAIL: test_failure (tests.test_magic.TestMagic.test_failure)`` is a header with information in :ref:`dot notation` about the failing :ref:`test method<what is a function?>`

     - ``tests.test_magic.TestMagic.test_failure`` is the location of the failing test